fabcoins-dot-info/fabcoins.info/docs/adding-events-release-notes-and-alerts.md

 #### Clearing An Alert

-To stop advertising an alert on every Fabcoin.org page, change the YAML header field `active` to *false*:
+To stop advertising an alert on every Fabcoins.info page, change the YAML header field `active` to *false*:

 ```yaml